aliahmedbd/News-App-MVVM-Kotlin-Coroutine--Flow-Koin-Retrofit-/README.md

 # News App using MVVM, Kotlin, Coroutine, Flows, Koin, Unit Test

-In this repository I tried to create an Android project using Advanced technologies like MVVM design pattern, Kotlin (Koin, Coroutine, Flows) etc. The purpose of creating this repository to use in technical test/interview and personal usage for the best Android app development practice.
+In this repository I tried to create an Android project using Advanced technologies like MVVM design pattern, Kotlin (Koin, Coroutine, Flows) etc. The purpose of creating this repository to use in technical test / interview and personal usage for the best Android app development practice.

 ### App Details: